mufkuw/m-paperless/docs/advanced_usage.md

 a split marker page that has the split barcode on _both_ sides.
 This way, the extra page will get automatically removed.

-## SSO and third party authentication with Paperless-ngx
+## SSO and third party authentication with M-Paperless

-Paperless-ngx has a built-in authentication system from Django but you can easily integrate an external authentication solution using one of the following methods:
+M-Paperless has a built-in authentication system from Django but you can easily integrate an external authentication solution using one of the following methods:

 ### Remote User authentication